-Alex began to sell branded supplements in a franchise for Horse Health Products UK Ltd in 1996 and was very successful.
-Over time it didn't sit comfortably with him as many of his customers were also personal friends and he knew that many of them would spend money on their horses before themselves, some even living in caravans in order to afford their horses.
-He knew he could create better products than the ‘on the shelf’ ones and at a far better price and so he identified a gap in the market.
-Alex had a natural lead into the racing yards in Newmarket, home to many world leading trainers, because his Granny Betty and her husband Hugh Gingell owned the Cottenham Point to Point.
+Alex began to sell branded supplements in a franchise for Horse Health Products UK Ltd in 1996 but it didn't sit very comfortably with him as many of his customers were also personal friends and he knew that many of them would spend money on their horses before themselves, some even living in caravans in order to afford their horses.
+He knew he could create better products than the ‘off the shelf’ ones and at a far better price and so he identified a gap in the market.
+Alex had a natural lead into the racing yards in Newmarket, home to many worlds leading trainers because his Granny Betty and her husband Hugh Gingell owned the Cottenham Point to Point.
 He began supplying the raw ingredients to trainers in bulk and advising them on how to mix them differently for each different horse's need this was the beginning of bespoke as it is today.

-This was extremely successful in East Anglia but he had a desire to make this concept reach further.
-With Alex's horse knowledge and his wife Jayne's marketing expertise they set about the challenge of building Hack Up Bespoke as a digital company.
+With Alex's horse knowledge and formulation successes coupled with his wife Jayne's blue-chip marketing director status, they set about the challenge of building Hack Up Bespoke as a digital company.
 Jayne's challenge was to build a website so Alex could share his expertise with the whole of the UK, not just Newmarket and East Anglia.
 He could then formulate for each horse's needs and then split the payments of larger orders over two or three months.
-This effectively gives the every day rider and competitor the ability to buy larger quantities and making the savings that before only large racing yards could.
-It was a complex project but one that Fizz took on with Fizz Equine Marketing Ltd who previously handled campaigns for Albion Saddlemakers, Monarch Equestrian and other brand leading equine companies.
-Now the site is processing 40-200 orders each day with the capacity to do 1,000’s on its own brand new dedicated secure server where it houses all the horse's history and formulations as well customer feedback.
-If a customer places an order by 4pm then it will be created and dispatched the same day on a next day delivery excluding weekends.
-Due to the fact that the products are sent direct to the customer and do not have to spend up to 2 years on a shop shelf, they can be free from preservatives, colourings and flavorings that neither the customer or the horse wants nor needs.
-By cutting out the retailer and wholesaler the active ingredient cost can be significantly reduced giving the horse owner better value for money.
+This effectively gives the everyday rider and competitor the ability to buy larger quantities and making the savings that before only large racing yards could.
+It was a complex project but one that she took on with Fizz Equine Marketing Ltd who previously handled campaigns for Albion Saddlemakers, Monarch Equestrian and other brand leading equine companies.
+Now the site is processing 40-200 orders each day with the capacity to do 1,000’s on its own brand new dedicated secure server where it houses all the horse's history and formulations as well as customer feedback.

-When customers talk to Alex he can establish training issues as well as supplement requirements, which he shares with the riders.
-Often, people are needing calmers to help them overcome an issue that can also be supported through understanding the horse.
+When customers talk to Alex, he can establish training issues as well as supplement requirements, which he shares with the riders.
+Often, people need calmers to help them overcome an issue that can also be supported through understanding the horse.
 As a true horseman, Alex has been formulating nutritional supplements to help the horse and rider combination for many years.
 Horses are herd animals with flight instinct.
 Therefore, the riders fear can influence the horse and if it reacts situations can quickly become dangerous - we want people to stay safe.
-Tension and resistance can often be linked to lack of suppleness and discomfort, because of which horses can form habits to cope.
-Some of them need to be supplemented to help and then trained out knowledgeably, so having a deep understanding of horses, Alex is in a unique position where he can help steer people and identify when it is a time for a vet, physio or over to a local trainer.
-Alex has spent many months formulating and chatting to customers on Facebook, phone and Live Chat whilst training up 2 very capable members of staff to assist him with the formulating.
-There is now a team of 9 horse women processing orders who are happy to help and set up your online account or just simply do it all for you.
-If you are happy to get started on your own, simply sign up and then spend just a few minutes telling us all about our horse on a prompting document that you access via the FREE FORMULATION button on the top of the home page.
-After a short time you will have a text and email to say that the formulation recommendation is now available for only you to see on your account when you log back in.
-You may get a call to discuss any questions or queries your information has posed before a formulation is recommended.
-You get 20% Extra Free on your first order and all online orders get 10% Extra Free.
-There are always offers with Hack Up branded product codes for riders to benefit from too!
+Tension and resistance can often be linked to a lack of suppleness and discomfort, because of which horses can form habits to cope.
+Some of them need to be supplemented to help, and then the behavior is trained out knowledgeably, so having a deep understanding of horses, Alex is in a unique position where he can help steer people and identify when it is time for a vet, physio or over to a local trainer.

-Every horse is different, they are individuals whose body responds differently to nutrients.
-Alex Gingell has decades of experience with the key raw ingredients that are used in the bespoke products.
+Every horse is different; they are individuals whose body responds differently to nutrients.
+Alex Gingell has decades of experience with the key raw ingredients that are used in bespoke products.
 He has listened carefully to the feedback from professional owners, trainers and riders who together have owned 100,000 ’s horses for decades.
-Feedback is vital to help Hack Up learn more about your horse.
+Feedback is vital to help Hack Up Bespoke team learn more about your horse.
 The quality of the formulation and its effectiveness often relates to the information given by the owner.
 We use our knowledge and experience of so many years and 10,000's of horses.
 We keep all this information on the sophisticated website so we can refer to it all for years to come was also something Alex insisted he needed to help keep a growing record of results about every horse.

 Trained to judge by both David Trott and Inga Briant, Alex became the youngest list 4 judge in the country aged 23, meaning he could judge Advanced event horses at Open Intermediate level.

-In 2011, as his children began competing he decided it was time to revisit dressage judging as he had always intended, in association with his growing family's love of riding.
+In 2011, as his children began competing, he decided it was time to revisit dressage judging as he had always intended, in association with his growing family's love of riding.
 Now Alex judges all over the country although mainly in East Anglia due to his many commitments.
-Alex always takes dressage judging very seriously and is renouned for reading the situation accurately in tests and the Houghton Hall ground jury experience has spurred him on to get FEI qualified and further up the dressage judging lists.
+Alex always takes dressage judging very seriously and is renowned for reading the situation accurately in tests and the Houghton Hall ground jury experience has spurred him on to get FEI qualified and further up the dressage judging lists.
 Alex has recently been approached to work with the press to gain support on the dangers of head injuries as sports athletes in their later years.
 With modern science and findings, there are now new ways to protect the brain as it ages.
 After losing 15 years of his life to ill health being proactive in getting the best modern care is set to be the focus of the next decade.